Williams College Museum of Art: Collection

 Made up of 15,000 individual works, the collection has particular strengths in ancient Egyptian, Assyrian, and Greco-Roman objects, Indian Painting, African Sculpture, American photography, American art, and international modern and contemporary art.
 The museum is also home to the world's largest assembly of works by the artist brothers Maurice Prendergast and Charles Prendergast.
-These works were donated in 1983 by Charles's widow Eugenie Prendergast, and were the basis for WCMA's Prendergast Archive and Study Center, which is maintained as a center for scholarship on the brothers and their contemporaries.
+These works were donated in 1983 by Charles's widow Eugenie Prendergast.
+They were the basis for WCMA's Prendergast Archive and Study Center, which is maintained as a center for scholarship on the brothers and their contemporaries.

 Marking its 75th anniversary in 2001, the museum installed Eyes (Nine Elements) by Louise Bourgeois.
 This outdoor sculpture has since become a symbol of the museum's dedication to contemporary art, as well as an iconic part of the Williams campus.